monarchwadia/folkwise.io/src/posts/2022-05-12-we-are-still-a-very-new-profession.md

 ---
 title: "We're still a very new profession."
 date: 2022-05-12
+excerpt: "Maybe it would be wise to consider that maybe, just maybe, we barely know what we're doing."
 ---

 Software engineers may have had an outsized impact on the world.
 But we forget how incredibly *new* software engineering is.